dflaten/photo-video-backup/README.md

 # Photo Video Backup Scripts and Process

-TODO: Need to update the scripts below as they are just placeholders for now.
+TODO: Find a notification method for backup job failures.
+Then run my first backup.

 Scripts and programs to automate the backup of my personal photos and videos.
 I'm ussing [immich](https://immich.app/) for managing photos but want a backup on the cloud in case of local hardware failures.
-S3 Glacier - Deep Archive is the service I'm using for this.
+I have evaluated two options to do this.

+I first looked at S3 Glacier as I am familiar with the service and the prices seem resonable.
+However when looking at what it would cost to retrieve all the photos in the future if I needed to restore a backup I realized the costs could get excessive.

+I have about 1 TB of photos/videos right now and would expect this to increase.
+Storage costs for S3 would be about $2 a month but retrieval costs on that 1 TB would be ~100$.
+See [pricing info here](https://aws.amazon.com/s3/pricing/).

+Backblaze will cost 6 dollars per TB per month and I will be able to store whatever I need there.

+## Backblaze b2 backup

+Will create a cron job that runs:

+`rclone copy /immich/directory b2remote:name-of-bucket/immich --progress`

+Once a week to update the backup.
+Will also see if I can set something up to text me if this doesn't work for some reason.

+## S3 Glacier - How I could use S3 in the future if I decide..

-The plan is to run the `daily-photo-video-backup.sh` with a cron job like so:
+The plan is to run the `daily-photo-video-backup-s3.sh` with a cron job like so:

 ```bash
 # Run backup at 2 AM